tstohn/ESGI.documentation/_docs/software-overview.md

 | Generic barcode sequences | TSV | Demultiplexed reads in format of barcode structure| **count**
 | DNA/RNA sequences | FASTQ | Demultiplexed sequence reads | **STAR**

-{% include alert.html type="warning" title=" Workflow depends on the input type.
+{% include alert.html type="info" title=" Workflow depends on the input type.
 Generic barcode sequences follow demultiplex → count, whereas DNA/RNA sequences follow demultiplex → STAR → annotate → count." %}

 ### STAR
 For DNA/RNA sequence reads, where a barcode pattern encodes for a gene or transcript, **demultiplex** outputs a FASTQ file containing demultiplexed sequence reads.
 This FASTQ file is passed to the **STAR** aligner, which maps sequencing reads to a reference genome.
 Before running STAR, the reference genome and GTF annotation files must be downloaded as described in [Reference Genome](getting-started#reference-genome).